One-day proposal writing course that teaches techniques for crafting effective business bids and proposals that are customer-focused and persuasive.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an crafting winning proposals training training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Crafting winning bids and proposals course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 The seven-step proposal development process